This page is best viewed in Firefox or Internet Explorer.

 All incoming 9th graders and current 10th graders MUST complete the RESIDENCY VERIFICATION PROCESS to be allowed into the Placement test.

-REGISTRATION WILL CLOSE WHEN SPACES ARE FILLED OR ON Thursday, March 2, 2017, at 5:00 pm (whichever comes first).
+REGISTRATION WAS CLOSE WHEN SPACES FILLED OR ON Thursday, March 2, 2017, at 5:00 pm (whichever comes first).

 PLEASE DO NOT REGISTER MULTIPLE TIMES!
 IF YOU SUBMIT YOUR REGISTRATION MULTIPLE TIMES, THE MOST RECENT REGISTRATION WILL BE THE ONLY VALID SUBMISSION.
 It is not in a person's best interest to submit multiple times.